SQream/sqream_docs/configuration_guides/sso.rst

 Single Sign-On
 **************

-Configuring Single Sign-On (SSO) by integrating with an identity provider (IdP) to allow users to authenticate once and seamlessly access SQreamDB as one of multiple services.
+Here you can learn how to configure a SSO login for SQreamDB Acceleration Studio by integrating with an identity provider (IdP).
+A SSO authentication allows users to authenticate once and then seamlessly access SQreamDB as one of multiple services.

 .. contents::
    :local: